-High grade, low-sulphidation gold mineralization of the Tuvatu deposit is associated with the emplacement of an alkalic volcanic intrusive complex in the Navilawa caldera, one of several large mineralized systems aligned along the Viti Levu Lineament, Fiji's epithermal gold corridor.
-The geologic setting of Tuvatu shares affinities with the Vatukoula deposit in the neighboring Tavua caldera, where over seven million ounces of gold have been mined since the 1930's.
+High grade, low-sulphidation gold mineralization of the Tuvatu deposit is associated with the emplacement of an alkalic volcanic intrusive complex in the Navilawa Caldera, one of several large mineralized systems aligned along the Viti Levu Lineament, Fiji's epithermal gold corridor.
+The geologic setting of Tuvatu shares affinities with the Vatukoula deposit in the neighboring Tavua Caldera, where over seven million ounces of gold have been recovered since the 1930's.

-The Fijian Islands are located along the Pacific Island Arc, which hosts a number of other well-known major mineral systems with low sulphidation gold deposits such as the Lihir, Porgera, Ok Tedi, and Wafi-Golpu gold deposits in Papua New Guinea.
+The Fijian Islands are located along the Pacific Island Arc, which hosts a number of other well-known major mineral epithermal gold deposits systems such as the Lihir, Porgera, Ok Tedi, and Wafi-Golpu gold deposits in Papua New Guinea.